mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/do-not-track-tyk-classic.md

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/do-not-track-tyk-oas" >}}) page.

+If you're using Tyk Operator, then check out the [configuring the middleware in Tyk Operator](#tyk-operator) section below.

-## Configuring the middleware in the Tyk Classic API Definition
+## Configuring the middleware in the Tyk Classic API Definition {#tyk-classic}

 You can prevent tracking for all endpoints of an API by configuring the `do_not_track` field in the root of your API definition.
 - `true`: no transaction logs will be generated for requests to the API